dhis2/dhis2-docs/src/user/using-the-capture-app.md

 3. Select a program.
     All events registered to the selected program show up in a list.

-4. Click the **downward arrow** icon on the top right of the event list.
+4. Click the **three dots** icon on the top right of the event list.

+5. Click **Download data**.

-5. Select the format you want to download.
+6. Select the format you want to download.

     ![download event list](resources/images/capture_app/download_event_list.png)